Mausoleum of Ziaur Rahman: Fountain

-There are two fountains in the lake, both are beside the main approach bridge.
-They lit on night from the dusk till mid night.
-The fountains have colorful light for beautification.
+There are two fountains in the lake; both are beside the main approach bridge.
+They are lit at night from dusk till midnight.
+The fountains have colorful lights for beautification.

 Controversy

-In 2018, the housing minister Mosharraf Hossain stated that the government will transfer the complex from the present place to fulfil the original plan of the parliament area by Louis Kahn.
-The Bangladesh Nationalist Party have given ultimatum regarding the news of relocation of the mausoleum complex.

-In 2021, Mozammel Haque MP, the Minister of Liberation War Affairs claimed the mausoleum doesn't contain the body of Ziaur Rahman and requested DNA tests be conducted to confirm this.
-He also announced the government's intention to remove all illegal structures from the vicinity of the Jatiya Sangsad Bhaban and implementing the original plan of Louis Kahn.
+In 2015, Sheikh Hasina, AL leader and then prime minister, expressed her intention to relocate the mausoleum in order to implement the original master plan of the National Parliament House area.
+Later that same year, after the Ministry of Housing and Public Works submitted a report on the matter, procedure on the issue began.
+Initially, discussions were held about relocating the mausoleum to Bagbari, the birthplace of Rahman.
+However, the government later decided to relocate it to the Martyred Intellectuals' Cemetery in Mirpur.
+In 2018, housing minister Mosharraf Hossain stated that the government will transfer the complex from the present place to fulfill the original plan of the parliament area by Louis Kahn.
+The Bangladesh Nationalist Party have given an ultimatum regarding the news of the relocation of the mausoleum complex.
+In 2021, Mozammel Haque, the Minister of Liberation War Affairs, claimed the mausoleum does not contain the body of Ziaur Rahman and requested DNA tests be conducted to confirm this.
+He also announced the government's intention to remove all illegal structures from the vicinity of the Jatiya Sangsad Bhaban and implement the original plan of Louis Kahn.

 Vandalism

 On 29 April 2015, a group of unknown people vandalised the tomb.
 After the incident, six police officers responsible for the protection of the tomb complex were detained.